Potencija Pinkauskaitė: In Kaunas (1920–1931)

 In Kaunas, Pinkauskaitė joined the troupe of Juozas Vaičkus, but soon transferred to the theater studio of Antanas Sutkus.
-The studio evolved into the improvisational Werewolf Theater (Vilkolakio teatras) directed by Balys Sruoga and Sutkus till its closing in 1925.
+The studio evolved into the improvisational Vilkolakis Theatre directed by Balys Sruoga and Sutkus till its closing in 1925.
 She also studied at ballet school of Olga Dubenieckienė in 1921–1923.

 In 1920–1925, Pinkauskaitė worked at the Kaunas City Theater or Folk Theater (Tautos teatras), organized and directed by Sutkus.
 In 1925–1931, she worked at the State Theater, which was the first professional Lithuanian theater.

 In 1926–1927, she also played at Our Theater (Mūsų teatras) in Kaunas.

 She played various character roles: beggars, witches, washerwomen, aunts, old moms, nuns.

 In Šiauliai (1931–1968)

 In 1931, Pinkauskaitė together with part of the Kaunas troupe relocated to Šiauliai to work at a new division of the State Theater.
 The theater was located in the building of Šiauliai cinema Kapitol and frequently toured around northern Lithuania and Samogitia.

 On 1 June 1935, the Šiauliai section of the State Theater with its troupe was relocated to Klaipėda and renamed as the Klaipėda Section of the State Theater.
 The theater remained there until 23 March 1939 (Lithuania lost Klaipėda Region to Nazi Germany as a result of the ultimatum).
 The theater moved back to Šiauliai.
 During these relocations and after World War II, Pinkauskaitė continued to work in its troupe.
 In 1961, she retired, but continued to play occasional roles.
 In 1968, she played her last role of Viltichen in Hauptmann's The Sunken Bell.

 In 1959–1970, Pinkauskaitė also taught declamation at the Šiauliai Pedagogic Institute and managed several school drama studios in Šiauliai.

 Pinkauskaitė died in 1984 and was buried in Antakalnis Cemetery in Vilnius.